terraform-ibm-modules/terraform-ibm-landing-zone/README.md

 1. Log in to [IBM Cloud](https://cloud.ibm.com) with the IBMid you used to set up the account.
 This IBMid user is the account owner and has full IAM access.
 1. [Complete the company profile](https://cloud.ibm.com/docs/account?topic=account-contact-info) and contact information for the account.
 This profile is required to stay in compliance with IBM Cloud Financial Service profile.
 1. [Enable the Financial Services Validated option](https://cloud.ibm.com/docs/account?topic=account-enabling-fs-validated) for your account.
 1. Enable virtual routing and forwarding (VRF) and service endpoints by creating a support case.
-Follow the instructions in  [enabling VRF and service endpoints](https://cloud.ibm.com/docs/account?topic=account-vrf-service-endpoint&interface=ui#vrf).
+Follow the instructions in enabling VRF and service endpoints](https://cloud.ibm.com/docs/account?topic=account-vrf-service-endpoint&interface=ui#vrf).

 ### Set up account access (Cloud IAM)